sciaca/zzzz/README.md

     If Not sourceWb Is Nothing Then sourceWb.Close SaveChanges:=False On Error GoTo 0
     Err.Raise savedErrorNumber, "ImportOneReport", savedErrorText End Function

+Private Sub RemoveRepeatedHeaderRows(ByVal destinationSheet As Worksheet, _
+                                     ByVal sourceData As Range)
+    Dim destinationLastRow As Long
+    Dim rowNumber As Long
+    Dim columnNumber As Long
+    Dim rowMatchesHeader As Boolean

+    destinationLastRow = LastUsedRow(destinationSheet)

+    For rowNumber = destinationLastRow To 2 Step -1
+        rowMatchesHeader = True

+        For columnNumber = 1 To sourceData.Columns.Count
+            If HeaderValue(destinationSheet.Cells(rowNumber, columnNumber).Value2) <> _
+               HeaderValue(sourceData.Cells(1, columnNumber).Value2) Then
+                rowMatchesHeader = False
+                Exit For
+            End If
+        Next columnNumber

+        If rowMatchesHeader Then destinationSheet.Rows(rowNumber).Delete
+    Next rowNumber
+End Sub

+Private Function HeaderValue(ByVal cellValue As Variant) As String
+    If IsError(cellValue) Then
+        HeaderValue = "#ERROR"
+    ElseIf IsEmpty(cellValue) Then
+        HeaderValue = vbNullString
+    Else
+        HeaderValue = LCase$(Trim$(CStr(cellValue)))
+    End If
+End Function

+Private Function BlockAlreadyAtBottom(ByVal sourceData As Range, _
+                                      ByVal destinationSheet As Worksheet, _
+                                      ByVal destinationLastRow As Long) As Boolean
+    Dim existingBlock As Range
+    Dim sourceValues As Variant
+    Dim existingValues As Variant
+    Dim rowNumber As Long
+    Dim columnNumber As Long
+    Dim firstExistingRow As Long

+    If destinationLastRow < sourceData.Rows.Count Then Exit Function

+    firstExistingRow = destinationLastRow - sourceData.Rows.Count + 1
+    Set existingBlock = destinationSheet.Cells(firstExistingRow, 1).Resize( _
+                            sourceData.Rows.Count, sourceData.Columns.Count)

+    sourceValues = sourceData.Value2
+    existingValues = existingBlock.Value2

+    If sourceData.Cells.CountLarge = 1 Then
+        BlockAlreadyAtBottom = ValuesMatch(sourceValues, existingValues)
+        Exit Function
+    End If

+    For rowNumber = 1 To sourceData.Rows.Count
+        For columnNumber = 1 To sourceData.Columns.Count
+            If Not ValuesMatch(sourceValues(rowNumber, columnNumber), _
+                               existingValues(rowNumber, columnNumber)) Then
+                Exit Function
+            End If
+        Next columnNumber
+    Next rowNumber

+    BlockAlreadyAtBottom = True
+End Function

+Private Function ValuesMatch(ByVal firstValue As Variant, _
+                             ByVal secondValue As Variant) As Boolean
+    If IsError(firstValue) Or IsError(secondValue) Then
+        ValuesMatch = (IsError(firstValue) And IsError(secondValue))
+    ElseIf IsEmpty(firstValue) And IsEmpty(secondValue) Then
+        ValuesMatch = True
+    Else
+        ValuesMatch = (CStr(firstValue) = CStr(secondValue))
+    End If
+End Function

 Private Function LastUsedRow(ByVal ws As Worksheet) As Long